Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: Implementation

 Fig.~\ref{fig:control_allocation} demonstrates the online resource allocation obtained by implementing~\eqref{eq:oagsol} and the achieved real-time profit $\langle \vect{u}, \vect{x} \rangle$.
 The decision $\vect{u}$ starts from the uniform allocation $\vect{u}_{0}=(1/3,1/3,1/3)$ and is then adjusted to approach the target profit $r_0=1.3$.
 Once the target is achieved, the agent then maintains the profit while trying to balance the allocation if possible.
-When the return rate $\vect{x}$ is low/unbalanced, the agent tries to improve and achieve the target profit by allocating resources more aggressively.
-In case that the return rate is high and the target profit value is achieved, the agent focuses on balancing the allocation while maintaining the profit.
-If both requirements are achieved, then the agent stops re-allocating resources and monitors the return rate $\vect{x}$ until the switch turns on, e.g., when the near future profit prediction drops below $r_0$ again.
+When the return rate $\vect{x}$ is low/unbalanced, as in Fig.~\ref{fig:assets}, the agent tries to improve and achieve the target profit by allocating resources more aggressively.
+Though did not appear in the current scenario, in case that the return rate is high and the target profit value is achieved, the agent focuses on balancing the allocation while maintaining the profit.
+If both the target profit and allocation balance are achieved, then the agent stops re-allocating resources and monitors the return rate $\vect{x}$ until the switch turns on, e.g., when the near future profit prediction drops below $r_0$ again.
+In addition, notice how the target profit was achieved with the proposed control strategy as demonstrated in Fig.~\ref{fig:control_allocation}, which contrasts with uniform allocation case as in Fig.~\ref{fig:assets}.

+Fig.~\ref{fig:asset_loss} demonstrates the evaluation of the time-varying loss $\ell$ as well as the realized objective value of Problem~\eqref{eq:P2}.
+Due to the unknown time-varying distributions $\probP_{t|t-1}$, the evaluation of the objective values of Problem~\eqref{eq:P} is intractable, and the realized loss of~\eqref{eq:P2} serves as a high-confidence upper bound of that of\eqref{eq:P}.
+Nevertheless, the target profit is achieved with low regret in high confidence, as revealed in Fig.~\ref{fig:control_allocation}.